rapidpro/rapidpro/_docs/flows.md

-A FlowSession represents the entire session for a contact passing through a set of flows before exiting the session either via expiration or because they were interrupted somehow. (by say sending another keyword) FlowSessions are used by Mailroom to track the state of a contact in a flow and are very verbose.
+A FlowSession represents the entire session for a contact passing through a set of flows before exiting the session either via expiration or because they were interrupted somehow (by say sending another keyword).
+FlowSessions are used by Mailroom to track the state of a contact in a flow and are very verbose.
 They are only kept in the database for a short period while the flow is active.
 More permanent storage is done via the FlowRun model.
 Note that there may be more